-Note: You are viewing the Unreal version of this topic.
-To view this topic for Unity development, see Matchmaking with Platform Solutions (Unity).
+Note: You are viewing the Unity version of this topic.
 To view this topic for native development, see Matchmaking with Platform Solutions (Native).
+To view this topic for Unreal development, see Matchmaking with Platform Solutions (Unreal).

 Matchmaking places users together in a shared playing experience.
 User matching can be done by common skill or other criteria that you define, or you can configure matchmaking so that users can browse and find their own matches.

 The goal of matchmaking is to place users together in Rooms, another Oculus Platform feature, for a gameplay session.

 This topic provides a conceptual overview of matchmaking and its various features.
 For steps to integrate matchmaking into your app, see How to Implement Simple, Advanced and Browse Matchmaking.